-- a) Anyone contravening a provision of this by-law, or tolerating or permitting such a contravention, is liable to the following fine: - for a first infraction: a minimum of THREE HUNDRED DOLLARS (\$300.) and a maximum of ONE THOUSAND DOLLARS (\$1,000.) if the offender is a physical person or a maximum of TWO THOUSAND DOLLARS (\$2,000.) if the offender is a moral person; - for a repeated infraction: a minimum of SIX HUNDRED DOLLARS (\$600.) and a maximum of TWO THOUSAND DOLLARS (\$2,000.) if the offender is a physical person or a maximum of FOUR THOUSAND DOLLARS (\$4,000.) if the offender is a moral person. - a.1) Notwithstanding section 1.7 a), anyone who fells a tree in contravention of a provision of this by-law is liable to a minimum fine of FIVE HUNDRED DOLLARS (\$500) plus, - (1) for felling trees on less than one hectare of land, an amount varying from ONE HUNDRED DOLLARS (\$100) to TWO HUNDRED DOLLARS (\$200) per tree illegally felled, up to a total of FIVE THOUSAND DOLLARS (\$5,000); or - (2) for felling trees on one or more hectares of land, a fine varying from FIVE THOUSAND DOLLARS (\$5,000) to FIFTEEN THOUSAND DOLLARS (\$15,000) per hectare deforested, in addition to an amount determined in accordance with subparagraph 1 for each fraction of a hectare.
+- a) Anyone contravening a provision of this by-law, or tolerating or permitting such a contravention, is liable to the following fine: - for a first infraction: a minimum of THREE HUNDRED DOLLARS (\$300.) and a maximum of ONE THOUSAND DOLLARS (\$1,000.) if the offender is a physical person or a maximum of TWO THOUSAND DOLLARS (\$2,000.) if the offender is a moral person; - for a repeated infraction: a minimum of SIX HUNDRED DOLLARS (\$600.) and a maximum of TWO THOUSAND DOLLARS (\$2,000.) if the offender is a physical person or a maximum of FOUR THOUSAND DOLLARS (\$4,000.) if the offender is a moral person. - a.1) Notwithstanding section 1.7 a), anyone who fells, allows the felling, tolerates, permits, or otherwise causes the loss of a tree in contravention of a provision of this by-law is liable to a fine of a minimum amount of FIVE HUNDRED DOLLARS (\$500) plus:

+(1) in the case of felling on an area of less than one hectare, a minimum amount of FIVE HUNDRED DOLLARS (\$500) and a maximum of ONE THOUSAND DOLLARS (\$1,000) per tree felled illegally, up to a maximum of FIFTEEN THOUSAND DOLLARS (\$15,000); or

+(2) in the case of felling over an area of one hectare or more, a fine of a minimum of FIFTEEN THOUSAND DOLLARS (\$15,000) and a maximum of ONE HUNDRED THOUSAND DOLLARS (\$100,000) per hectare deforested, in addition to an amount determined in accordance with paragraph (1) for each fraction of a hectare.

-These amounts are doubled for a second or subsequent offence.
+These amounts are doubled in the event of a repeat offence.